Glazed Lemon Cake

 2 large egg whites

-2 tablespoons canola oil
+2 tbsp. canola oil

-1 teaspoon vanilla extract
+1 tsp. vanilla extract

-1 cup confectioner's sugar
+1 c. confectioner's sugar

-Position a rack in the center of the oven and preheat to 350 degrees F. Lightly spray an 8-inch square baking pan with oil.
-In a medium bowl, whisk the flour, Rumford Baking Powder and salt until well combined.
-Set aside.
-In another medium bowl, using a handheld electric mixer set at high speed, beat the applesauce, sugar, egg, egg whites, oil, lemon zest and vanilla until frothy, about 2 minutes.
+Cake Preparation: In a medium bowl; whisk the flour, Rumford Baking Powder, and salt until well combined; set aside.
+In another medium bowl using a handheld electric mixer set at high speed; beat the applesauce, sugar, egg, egg whites, oil, lemon zest, and vanilla until frothy, about 2 minutes.

 Bake until the top of the cake springs back when pressed gently in the center and the edges are lightly browned, 30 to 35 minutes.
-Do not overbake.
+Do not over bake.
 Cool in the pan on a wire cake rack for 15 minutes.
 Unmold onto the rack, turn right side up, and cool completely.
 When cool, glaze the cake with the lemon glaze, letting it drip down the sides.
-Let standuntil the glaze sets.
+Let stand until the glaze sets.

+Lemon Glaze Preparation: Place the confectioner's sugar and zest in a medium bowl.
 Stir in enough of the lemon juice to make a smooth glaze.
 The consistency should be a little thicker than heavy cream.
+Use immediately.